Troubleshooting

 My migrations don’t run in dev

-The generator symlinks files from each package’s pb-migrations/ into server/pb_migrations/.
+The generator symlinks files from each feature’s pb-migrations/ (and core’s pb_migrations/) into tinycld/server/pb_migrations/.
 If your migration isn’t showing up in PocketBase’s migration list on the admin UI, the symlink is probably missing or stale.

 Fix:

-Verify the symlink exists in server/pb_migrations/ and points at your package’s file.
+Verify the symlink exists in tinycld/server/pb_migrations/ and points at your package’s file.
 If PocketBase is already running, restart it - migrations are loaded at boot.

-My settings panel is linked but doesn’t appear
+My settings panel is present but doesn’t appear

 Three things to check, in order: